viabtc/asnw/README.md

 # nsf
-A high performance network server framework base on libev and in ANSI C.
+A high performance network server framework base on libev.